 This the second time in a week that I am doing a consultation answering legal questions for former clients of a bankruptcy attorney who bills himself as the “#1 Bankruptcy Filer” in his state.
 (Although that statement connotes he’s the best in quality (an advertising assertion, which, by the way, may run afoul of the state bar association professional ethics rules) actually it just means his office happened to file more cases than anyone that calendar quarter).

 It’s annoying, to put it mildly, and infuriating, to be more precise.
-I’m spending my time, doing a free consultation and clarifying issues that should have been explained by the attorney they paid to do the case.
+I’m spending my time, doing a consultation and clarifying issues that should have been explained by the attorney they paid to do the case.

 It points up something that you need to take into account when you hire your bankruptcy attorney: Make sure he or she, or knowledgeable staff, is available and competent to answer your questions.
 This is the intangible that represents the real value when you hire a legal adviser.